Search

 Background and Overview

-The Governance Committee has issued an official communiqué to members regarding the proposed changes.
+Ahead of the 2026 AGM, the Governance Committee issued an official communiqué to members regarding the proposed (now approved) changes.

-For an overview of the proposed changes, please see the article by Dr. Monica Nevins (Vice-President – Ontario) published in CMS Notes: https://notes.math.ca/en/article/change-is-coming/
+For an overview of the proposed (now approved) changes, please see the article by Dr. Monica Nevins (Vice-President – Ontario) published in CMS Notes: https://notes.math.ca/en/article/change-is-coming/

 The Revised By-Laws are now available to CMS members for review.